Visit this section regularly to see the new frequently asked questions posted. Our questions are split into groups to make them easier to view.

 What is the process for providing references for the Foundation Programme?

-Referees will be able to submit references online through Oriel in March and April.
-After this time, your foundation school and/or employing organisation will chase referees for references.
-It is not a problem if your referees do not complete a reference online.
+Referees will be able to submit references online through Oriel during the reference submission window.
+Refer to the main application timeline for these dates.
+After this time, your employing organisation will chase referees for references.
+It is not a problem if your referees do not complete a reference on Oriel, as your employer will seek a reference for you offline, and via email.

 How do I apply as a refugee doctor?